-The following tables provide information regarding the beneficial ownership of Common Stock as of the record date for the annual meeting by (1) each of the Company's directors, (2) each of the named executive officers, (3) all directors and executive officers as a group, and (4) each person known by the Company to be the beneficial owner of more than 5% of the outstanding shares of Common Stock.
-This table is based on information provided to the Company or filed with the SEC by the Company's directors, executive officers and principal shareholders.
-Except as otherwise indicated, the Company believes, based on information furnished by such owners, that the beneficial owners of the Common Stock listed below have sole investment and voting power with respect to such shares, subject to community property laws where applicable.
+The following tables provide information regarding the beneficial ownership of our Common Stock as of the record date for the annual meeting by (1) each of our directors, (2) each of our named executive officers, (3) all directors and executive officers as a group, and (4) each person known to us to be the beneficial owner of more than 5% of the outstanding shares of our Common Stock.
+This table is based on information provided to us or filed with the SEC by our directors, executive officers and principal shareholders named below.
+Except as otherwise indicated, we believe, based on information furnished by such owners, that the beneficial owners of our Common Stock listed below have sole investment and voting power with respect to such shares, subject to community property laws where applicable.